'The best thing to have happened' - Shyam Thapa on Abhishek Yadav's appointment as AIFF Dy. General Secretary | Goal.com

 Thapa, who has played for the likes of East Bengal and Mohun Bagan during his playing days, feels that the variety of roles within the Indian FA that Abhishek has already carried out is proof that Abhishek is capable of carrying out such an important role.

 "He has been with the Technical Committee for a long time.
 It is an added benefit.
-He has been looking after the national team, giving his opinion regarding picking coaches.
+He has been looking after the national team.
 He has been with AIFF for a long time and he knows the organisation very well.
 This is the best that could have happened.
 He can advise the General Secretary and the President with sound knowledge of football."

 In the capacity of the National Team Director, his role entailed the development of the national teams and players across all age groups for both men and women.
 Yadav was also the Head of Scouting and initiated the Sports Authority of India (SAI) – AIFF international scouting project which helped identify several key players for the 2017 U17 World Cup team.